cf-convention/cf-convention.github.io/Meetings/2020-Workshop.md

 a new addition to the annual meeting, and one that will surely be repeated.

-The remining time (3.75 hours) was devoted to eight breakout discussions, with four occuring in parallel on each of two days.
-Seven of the sessions focussed on furthering the progress of an open **enhancement proposals** in the GithUb issue tracker, with the other session devoted to a general discussion on standard names.
+The **current enhancement proposals** sessions (3.75 hours) were devoted to eight breakout discussions, with four occuring in parallel on each of two days.
+Seven of the sessions focussed on furthering the progress of an open enhancement proposals in the GithUb issue tracker, with the other session devoted to a general discussion on standard names.

+The meeting finished with an overview (0.75 hours) of the topics covered, and highlighing points raised during the workshop.

 Thanks for their support is extended to to:
  - [University of Cantabria](https://web.unican.es/en/)